About Glymur Waterfall Hiking Trail

 The Salewa Mountain Trainer Mid hiking boots were perfect for this hike.
 The boot is equipped with a relatively stiff sole and therefore offers great performance in rocky terrain.
 I was also really amazed over the provided grip while climbing the trail.
 Additionally the boots were very comfortable and didn’t cause any pain or discomfort.
 I would recommend these boots to every hiker who wants a reliable and comfortable boots for technically complex trails.

 Conclusion and photo gallery

 Because you need a car to reach the starting point, I would recommend the Glymur trail to those who are travelling around Iceland and want to diversify the trip with a beautiful and not too demanding hike.
-But please keep in mind that you need hiking boots in order to safely execute this hike, even if you choose the short version like me.
+But please keep in mind that you need hiking boots to safely execute this hike, even if you choose the short version like me.
 While hiking I saw many tourists struggling in footwear that was far from appropriate for this hike.
-To their luck, it was a dry and sunny day but the trail would be more slippery and tricky with just a hint of rain.
+To their luck, it was a dry and sunny day, but the trail would be more slippery and tricky with just a hint of rain.
 And you know what they say about the (alternating) weather in Iceland: “Don’t like it?
 Just wait five minutes”.

 If you have any questions about this hike, please drop me a line in the comments below.